edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   $ edgedb
   Gel x.x (repl x.x)
-  Type \help for help, \quit to quit. edgedb>
+  Type \help for help, \quit to quit. gel>

 Then execute the following ``insert`` statements.

 .. code-block:: edgeql-repl

-  edgedb> insert BlogPost {
+  gel> insert BlogPost {
-  .......   title := "This one weird trick makes using databases fun", .......   content := "Use Gel"
+  ....   title := "This one weird trick makes using databases fun", ....   content := "Use Gel"
-  ....... };
+  .... };
   {default::BlogPost {id: 7f301d02-c780-11ec-8a1a-a34776e884a0}}
-  edgedb> insert BlogPost {
+  gel> insert BlogPost {
-  .......   title := "How to build a blog with Gel and Next.js", .......   content := "Let's start by scaffolding our app..."
+  ....   title := "How to build a blog with Gel and Next.js", ....   content := "Let's start by scaffolding our app..."
-  ....... };
+  .... };
   {default::BlogPost {id: 88c800e6-c780-11ec-8a1a-b3a3020189dd}}